Poker Basics: How Casinos Make Money On Poker

-Even though a previously mentioned way of collecting rake is the most popular for cash games, some of the casinos employ a different model.
+Although a fixed percentage rake is the most popular for cash games, some casinos employ a different model.

 Neither of these options is better or worse, so you should see it just as a different model and know about its existence.